Skip to main content

 Full Circle, Sharper Tools

-Almost exactly a year ago, Simon and I were deep in the branding work that would turn Certaify into Askara.
+Almost exactly a year ago, Simon and I were deep in the branding work that would turn Certaify into Askara Solutions.
 Names, logos, house styles, visual coherence.
 I got excited about the same things then, explored it all with ChatGPT, and got some first inspirations down.
 The tools were vastly inferior to where we stand now.

 Coming back to this same creative territory with Claude co-work and Gemini is like returning to a familiar trail after a growth spurt.
 The landscape is the same but you're seeing it from higher up.
 What took days of careful prompting a year ago now flows in hours.
 Ideas that felt aspirational last March are achievable in an afternoon.